 Soundness Test and Key Requirements Possible Evidence Evidence Provided Vision and Objectives Has the LPA clearly identified what the issues are that the DPD is seeking to address?
 Have priorities been set so that it is clear what the DPD is seeking to achieve?
 Does the DPD contain clear vision(s) and objectives which are specific to the place?
 Is there a direct relationship between the identified issues, the vision(s) and the objectives?
 Is it clear how the policies will meet the objectives?
 Are there any obvious gaps in the policies, having regard to the objectives of the DPD?
 Have reasonable alternatives to the quantum of development and overall spatial strategy been considered?
 Are the policies internally consistent?
 Are there realistic timescales related to the objectives?
 Does the DPD explain how its key policy objectives will be achieved?
 Sections of the DPD and other documents which set out (where applicable) the vision, strategic objectives, key outcomes expected, spatial portrait and issues to be addressed.
 Relevant sections of the DPD which explain how policies derive from the objectives and are designed to meet them.
 The strategic objectives of the DPD, and the commentary in the DPD of how they derive from the spatial portrait and vision, and how the objectives are consistent with one another.
 Sections of the DPD which address delivery, the means of delivery and the timescales for key developments through evidenced infrastructure delivery planning.
 Confirmation from the relevant agencies that they support the objectives and the identified means of delivery.
 Information in the local development scheme, or provided separately, about the scope and content (actual and intended) of each DPD showing how they combine to provide a coherent policy structure.
 The reasoned justification to the policy identifies the key issues that the draft policy is seeking to address.
-The basements policy forms part of the partial review of the Core Strategy.
+The conservation and design policies form part of the partial review of the Core Strategy.
 The vision and objectives set out in the Core Strategy are not subject to this review.
-The basements policy will help achieve the Core Strategy Strategic Objective CO5: 'Renewing the Legacy' "Our strategic objective to renew the legacy is not simply to ensure no diminution in the excellence we have inherited, but to pass to the next generation a Borough that is better than today, of the highest quality and inclusive for all.
+The conservation and design policies will help achieve the Core Strategy Strategic Objective CO5: 'Renewing the Legacy' "Our strategic objective to renew the legacy is not simply to ensure no diminution in the excellence we have inherited, but to pass to the next generation a Borough that is better than today, of the highest quality and inclusive for all.
 This will be achieved by taking great care to maintain, conserve and enhance the glorious built heritage we have inherited and to ensure that where new development takes place it enhances the Borough."
-The over arching basements policy objective is that "all basements must be designed, constructed and completed to the highest standard and quality."
-This is clearly in-line with Core Strategy Strategic Objective CO5.
-The adopted objective to which the policy relates is distinctive to the Royal
+Additionally Strategic Objective CO4: 'An Engaging Public Realm' "Our strategic objective for an engaging public realm is to endow a strong local sense of place by maintaining and extending our excellent public realm to all parts of the Borough."
+The adopted objectives to which the policies relate are distinctive to the Royal Borough.
+The SA/SEA shows how different options were appraised.
+The Policy Formulation report also explains how different alternatives were examined and why the preferred policies were chosen.
+Given the issues the policy is seeking to address and the range of evidence, the submission policy strikes the most appropriate balance.
+The adopted Core Strategy Strategic Objectives will last for